-Property manager insurance in Racine, WI and throughout all of Wisconsin, Illinois and Saint Louis, MO.
+Property manager insurance in Racine, WI and throughout all of Wisconsin and Illinois.

 If you manage residential or commercial properties, you face a diverse set of risks and potential losses.
 From liability issues to damage protection, we’ll help you navigate the world of property manager insurance and design coverage that’s a perfect fit.

 To protect against all the risks you face in property management, you’ll need an insurance policy with several key components.
 The biggest are general liability, errors & omissions and tenant discrimination.

 Use the yellow hot spots and explore how property manager insurance can help protect against common risks.

 Property management firms have many exposures that can lead to a lawsuit.
 Dealing with boards of directors, owners, residents, employees, vendors, and regulatory authorities can and often does lead to lawsuits.

 Errors and omissions liability insurance protects property management firms if a client alleges that you were professionally negligent or failed to perform professional duties.

 Property management firms may face serious financial consequences from property loss by fire, wind or other causes.

 A business owners policy (BOP) or package policy providing commercial property insurance will provide coverage for damage to a building you own, along with coverage for personal property and income lost due to a covered cause of loss.

 Property management firms can be sued for injuries or property damage at their office and sometimes at the properties they manage.